NeuroSynqt™ Core

 • Develop reflective practice and professional confidence

-📍 Access your Supervision Module inside your student account - it explains the schedule, what’s included, and how supervision supports your professional growth and personal integration.
+📍 Access your Supervision Module inside your student account - it contains the schedule, what’s included and how supervision supports your professional growth and personal integration.

 💬 “No one heals in isolation - we heal through safe, structured connection.”